 Tip: Use the top products table to identify new product opportunities and adjust your portfolio based on real consumer demand.

 Under Loyalty & Retention, you can find three graphs/tables:

 1. Purchase Frequency

-The Purchase Frequency graph shows the distribution of purchase frequency in the last 12 months: purchasers who made one transaction, purchases who made 2-4 transactions, and purchasers who made five or more transactions in the selected domain and category.
+The Purchase Frequency graph shows the distribution of purchase frequency in the last 12 months: purchasers who made one transaction, purchasers who made 2-4 transactions, and purchasers who made five or more transactions in the selected domain and category.

-You can analyze purchase frequency by the unique customer, or by the number of transactions.
+You can analyze purchase frequency by the unique customer or by the number of transactions.

 Tip: Use the purchase frequency graph to understand the buying power for each customer group.

 In the New vs Returning Customers graph, you can analyze the distribution of new and returning customers.

 New customers: customers who made their first purchase in the past month

 Returning customers: customers who made at least one prior purchase in the past 12 months.